Is the Trail Ambassador Program right for you? It is if you enjoy:

 Yes, you are welcomed to patrol with friends and family but they must also sign up to be a part of the program.

-Do I need any tools or materials of my own, such as a smart phone, to participate?
+Do I need any tools or materials of my own to participate?

 Are there public restrooms in the park?